Data Protection Policy – Customers

 Data Protection Officer

-BHP Insurances is not required to make a formal appointment of a person to the role of Data Protection Officer.
-The rationale for this approach taken by BHP Insurances is that the core activities of BHP Insurances do not consist of processing operations which require regular and systematic processing of individuals data on a large scale or processing of sensitive/special categories of data or data relating to criminal convictions or offences.
+BHP Community is not required to make a formal appointment of a person to the role of Data Protection Officer.
+The rationale for this approach taken by BHP Community is that the core activities of BHP Community do not consist of processing operations which require regular and systematic processing of individuals data on a large scale or processing of sensitive/special categories of data or data relating to criminal convictions or offences.

 Data Protection Principles